 The Administrative Section provides general support services to the activities of all the offices and sections of the Embassy including handling of mails, maintenance of vehicles, records management and property management.

 The Consular Section provides the necessary consular services and assistance to Nationals.
-These services cover the issuance of passports, visas, various legal documents including, marriage certificate, legal capacity to contract marriage, report of birth, travel documents, affidavit of nationality, report of divorce among others.
+These services cover the issuance of passports, visas and various legal documents.
+For more information on our various consular services, please check the Consular Section site.